Loading NuWatt Energy...

 Cherry Hill is primarily served by PSE&G. PSE&G offers 1:1 retail-rate net metering ($0.26/kWh) for residential systems up to 25 kW.
 Excess generation credits roll over monthly and are trued up annually at the avoided-cost rate.
 PSE&G interconnection approval typically takes 2-4 weeks after installation.

-The ADI (Administratively Determined Incentive) program, part of NJ's SuSI (Successor Solar Incentive) framework, pays solar system owners $85.90 per MWh of production for 15 years.
-A 9 kW system in Cherry Hill generates approximately $600-620 per year in ADI income, totaling roughly $9,000 over the program duration.
-This is paid on top of your electricity savings.
+The ADI (Administratively Determined Incentive) program pays $85.90 per MWh of solar production for 15 years.
+A 9 kW system in Cherry Hill produces approximately 11,700 kWh/year (11.7 MWh), earning about $1,005 per year in ADI income -- or roughly $15,075 over the 15-year program.
+This is paid on top of your electricity savings and makes a significant impact on payback calculations.

 Without the 25D federal credit, solar payback in Cherry Hill is approximately 9-11 years for a cash purchase.
-This accounts for PSE&G net metering at $0.26/kWh, ADI income of ~$600/year, NJ sales tax exemption saving ~$2,080, and the property tax exemption.
+This accounts for PSE&G net metering at $0.26/kWh, ADI income of ~$1,005/year (9 kW system), NJ sales tax exemption saving ~$2,080, and the property tax exemption.
 Over 25 years, a typical system saves approximately $85,000.

 Cherry Hill benefits from New Jersey's significantly stronger solar incentive structure compared to Pennsylvania.
 NJ offers the ADI/SuSI program ($85.90/MWh for 15 years), 1:1 retail net metering, a 6.625% sales tax exemption, and a 100% property tax exemption.
 PA has weaker SREC markets and no comparable property tax protection.
 Despite being just across the Delaware River, Cherry Hill homeowners see faster payback.